 Invite Laurence Pringle to Your School!

 School-friendly information on arranging an author visit, with details about programs (and references)!
 Help your students grow as writers!
-I look forward to author visits, near and far, in spring and fall 2017.
+I look forward to author visits, near and far, in 2017-2018 school year.
 In spring 2016 I visited OKLAHOMA for the first time (see a "review" of my school visit there, by scrolling down to REFERENCES, directly below).
 And another unusual happening: the PTA of a Long Island district bought a book for every student in three schools, which left me with the happy task of autographing over 800 copies of several titles!
 I look forward to days in schools so much, and treasure memories of great kids (and librarians)!
 Meanwhile, lots of information below:

 Do School Author Visits Make a Difference?